Hkattelu/MinimalHashMap/README.md

 http://blog.demofox.org/2015/12/14/o1-data-lookups-with-minimal-perfect-hashing/

-In short, this is a method that removes collisions entirely from HashMaps which allows for consisten O(1) lookups.
+In short, this is a method that removes collisions entirely from HashMaps which allows for consistent O(1) lookups.
 The downside is that it requires slightly more memory.

 # My Implementation

-The current version I have is just a ChainedHashMap with linear probing.
-It has some extra code about "offsets" which I thought would help with the Minimal Hash Map.
-However, I learned by error that it cannot be implemented this way.
+My Implementation of the Map follows the same idea as in the article although there are a few ways in which it is fundamentally different.